Baqend/guide/src/jsclient.md

 ## Update

-After you have loaded an instance and have done some modifications, you usually want to write the modifications back to the baqend.
+After you have loaded an instance and have done some modifications, you usually want to write the modifications back to the Baqend.
 ```js
 todo.name = 'My first Todo of this day';
 return todo.update();
 ```

-The `update()` method writes your changes back to the baqend, if no one else have already modified the object.
+The `update()` method writes your changes back to the Baqend, if no one else have already modified the object.
 To detect concurrent object modifications each entity has a version.
-Every time you write changes back to your baqend the version will be matched.
-If the version in the baqend differ form your version, the object was modified by someone else and your changes will be rejected.
+Every time you write changes back to your Baqend the version will be matched.
+If the version in the Baqend differs form your version, the object was modified by someone else and your changes will be rejected.
 Since you made some changes based on an outdated object.
 ```js
 todo.name = 'My first Todo of this day';